 - Some materials such as photographs or codices require special handling.

 - Remove one folder from a container at a time.

-- When using manuscript materials, please make sure the document goes back into the correct folder and that the folder goes back into the correct container.
+- When using records and manuscript materials, please make sure the document goes back into the correct folder and that the folder goes back into the correct container.